Estimation of Average Effects in Short $T$ Heterogeneous Panels: A test of correlated heterogeneity

-The Hausman test of $H_{0}$ is based on the difference $\boldsymbol{\hat{ \Delta}}_{\beta }=\boldsymbol{\hat{\beta}}_{FE}-\boldsymbol{\hat{\beta}} _{TMG}$.
-Such a test has been considered by \cite{PesaranEtal1996} and \cite {PesaranYamagata2008}, assuming the MG estimator has at least second order moments.\footnote{ See pages 160--162 of \cite{PesaranEtal1996} and page 53 of \cite {PesaranYamagata2008}.} Here we extend this test to cover cases when $T$ is ultra short and the moment condition is not met.
-Also, the earlier tests were derived under the null of homogeneity (namely $\boldsymbol{\eta } _{i\beta }=\boldsymbol{0}$, for all $i$), whilst the null that we are considering is more general and covers the null of homogeneity as a special case.
+The Hausman test of $H_{0}$ is based on the difference $\sqrt{n}\boldsymbol{ \hat{\Delta}}_{\beta }=\sqrt{n}\left( \boldsymbol{\hat{\beta}}_{FE}- \boldsymbol{\hat{\beta}}_{TMG}\right) $.
+Such a test has been considered by \cite{PesaranEtal1996} and \cite{PesaranYamagata2008}, assuming the MG estimator has at least second-order moments.\footnote{ See pp. 160--162 of \cite{PesaranEtal1996} and p.
+53 of \cite {PesaranYamagata2008}.} Here we extend this test to cover cases when $T$ is ultra short and the moment condition (\ref{sufficient}) is not met.
+Also, the earlier tests were derived under the null of homogeneity (namely $ \boldsymbol{\eta }_{i}=\boldsymbol{0}$ for all $i$), whilst the null that we consider is more general and covers the null of homogeneity as a special case.